rustasync/team/async-book/src/execution/executor.md

 /// A future that can reschedule itself to be polled using a channel. struct Task {
     // In-progress future that should be pushed to completion
+    //
+    // The `Mutex` is not necessary for correctness, since we only have
+    // one thread executing tasks at once.
+However, `rustc` isn't smart
+    // enough to know that `future` is only mutated from one thread,
+    // so we use it in order to provide safety.
+A production executor would
+    // not need this, and could use `UnsafeCell` instead.
     future: Mutex<Option<FutureObj<'static, ()>>>,

     // Handle to spawn tasks onto the task queue
     task_sender: SyncSender<Arc<Task>>,
 }